Meet fellow academia members at the social sciences conference of the year

 What makes ICMRSS one of the top social science conferences of the year

-All accepted and presented papers will be electronically published in the official Conference Proceedings with an ISBN Number.
+All accepted and presented papers will be electronically published in the official Conference Proceedings ISBN 978-609-485-171-1.
 A Digital Object Identifier (DOI) from Cross Ref will be assigned for each paper.

 BE THE BEST PRESENTER